NoppalitP/Fault-Detection/sql_etl/README.md

 # SQL ETL Data Export and Rotation Service

 This optimized version of the data export script provides a robust, production-ready solution for managing TimescaleDB data with automatic export and rotation capabilities.
+The service exports data to SQL format and includes comprehensive file management features.

 ## Features